-Smithsonian Gardens is open to the public every day except December 25 and January 20, 2021.
+Smithsonian Gardens is open to the public and following CDC Guidelines.
 To view the status of the Smithsonian’s other museums and zoo visit si.edu/museums.

 Coloring Activity – State Flowers